-- WAC 314-55-081 Who can apply for a marijuana retailer license?
+WAC 314-55-081 Who can apply for a marijuana retailer license?
 (1) The WSLCB may accept applications for marijuana retail licenses at time frames published on its web site at lcb.wa.gov.
-Using estimated consumption data and population data obtained from the office of financial management (OFM) population data, the liquor control board will determine the maximum number of marijuana retail locations per county at a later date. - ((The number of retail locations will be determined using a method that distributes the number of locations proportionate to the most populous cities within each county.
+Using estimated consumption data and population data obtained from the office of financial management (OFM) population data, the liquor control board will determine the maximum number of marijuana retail locations per county.

+The number of retail locations will be determined using a method that distributes the number of locations proportionate to the most populous cities within each county and to accommodate the medical needs of qualifying patients and designated providers.
 Locations not assigned to a specific city will be at large.
-At large locations can be used for unincorporated areas in the county or in cities within the county that have no retail licenses designated.
-Once the number of locations per city and at large have been identified, the eligible applicants will be selected by lottery in the event the number of applications exceeds the allotted amount for the cities and county.
-Any lottery conducted by the board will be witnessed by an independent third party. - (2) The number of marijuana retail licenses determined by the board can be found on the liquor control board web site at www.liq.wa.gov. - (3))) (2) Any entity and/or principals within any entity are limited to no more than three retail marijuana licenses ((with no multiple location licensee allowed more than thirty three percent of the allowed licenses in any county or city. - (4) The board will initially limit the opportunity to apply for a marijuana retailer license to a thirty-day calendar window beginning with the effective date of this section.
+At large locations can be used for unincorporated areas in the county or in cities within the county that have no retail licenses designated. ((Once the number of locations per city and at large have been identified, the eligible applicants will be selected by lottery in the event the number of applications exceeds the allotted amount for the cities and county.
+Any lottery conducted by the board will be witnessed by an independent third party.))

+- (2) The number of $((\frac{marijuana}{uana}))$ retail licenses determined by the board can be found on the $((\frac{liquor\ control\ board}{uana}))$ WSLCB web site at $((\frac{www.liq.wa.gov}{uana}))$ lcb.wa.gov. - (3) Any entity and/or principals within any entity are limited to no more than three retail marijuana licenses ((with no multiple location licensee allowed more than thirty three percent of the allowed licenses in any county or city. - (4) The board will initially limit the opportunity to apply for a marijuana retailer license to a thirty-day calendar window beginning with the effective date of this section.
 In order for a marijuana retailer license application to be considered it must be received no later than thirty days after the effective date of the rules adopted by the board.
 The board may reopen the marijuana retailer application window after the initial evaluation of the applications received and at subsequent times when the board deems necessary)).